stackpress/lib/docs/Structures.md

 The Set instance to allow method chaining.

-#### Checking Value Existence
+### 3.5.
+Checking Value Existence

-The following example shows how to check if a value exists.
+The following example shows how to check if a value exists in the set.

 ```typescript
 const exists = mySet.has('value'); // true or false